Can pressure treated wood be stained?

 It is treated wood that becomes more durable and less susceptible to molds, insects, and water damage.
 Pressure-treated wood also becomes fireproofed depending on the type of primer used.
 The process uses high pressure to inject a preservative into the wood.

 The preservative is a chemical that is resistant to insects and moisture.
 Pressure-treated wood survives harsh conditions outdoors.
-The air inside the wood is replaced with chemicals so that it becomes resistant to decay.
+The air inside the wood is replaced with chemicals to become resistant to decay.
 It becomes easy to cut and lightweight.

 There are three types of pressure-treated wood for different applications.
 Above ground are woods that are resistant to insects and rot.
 Ground contact is wood that retains the chemicals used for safety to ground contact.